 Once all the optimizers are in place, you connect each pair of longer wires together with the incredibly convenient fast-click connectors.
 The positive and negative wires have differently shaped connectors so you can’t accidentally reverse them.

-You end up connecting optimizers to each other, and each panel only to its host inverter, like this:
+You end up connecting optimizers to each other, and each panel only to its host optimizer, like this:

 If you have two lines of panels as I do, connect the far end of one line to the far end of the next line, so you end up with a long series of optimizers where both ends terminate with a loose wire on the end closest to your inverter.